Skip to content

 isComposite: boolean;

-// gradable or ungradable.
-If both are supported, this field should be omitted.
+// type is gradable or ungradable.
+If both are supported, this field

 isGradable?: boolean;

-// field upon the Content Element creation.
-The 'data' field is the Content
+// Initializes the 'data' field upon Content Element creation.

 initState: DataInitializer;